-Lauren Lukis is in her 16th season at the helm of the Bentley University women’s soccer program in 2018.
+Lauren Lukis enters her 18th season as the head coach of the Bentley University women’s soccer program in 2019.

 The 2016 campaign saw Bentley push for a playoff spot in the NE10 until to the final day of the regular season.
 The team got off to a roaring start with an unbeaten record in its first seven matches at 5-0-2.
 Later in the season, they defeated AIC, which finished in 2nd place, 2-1 in a dramatic double overtime match.
 They finished the year with a 9-6-2 record, its most wins since 2003.

 At season’s end, forward Ana Tantum, who finished her career T-2nd in Bentley history in goals and 4th in points, was named 2nd team All-Conference for the second straight season.
 Two players, Stephanie Helin and Riane Hunt, were named All-Rookie.
 Four players were named to the All-New England teams.

 Overall, Lukis has led Bentley three berths in the NE-10 playoffs in 2003, 2007 and 2017.
 In 2007, the Falcons returned to the postseason after a four-year absence following a resurgent season that saw them move up six spots in the league standings from the previous year.

 The 2011 campaign saw the Falcons earn 15 more points in Northeast-10 play from the previous season, the biggest jump among the conference’s 16 teams.
 Lukis also guided Bentley to the first win in program history over traditional conference power Franklin Pierce.